Special Sessions

 We hope to feature a broad and diverse group of talks that strike a balance between the theory, applications, and implementation.

-Organisers: Hinke Osinga, University of Auckland, NZ, h.m.osinga@auckland.ac.nz); Warwick Tucker, Monash University, AUS; Zachary Kilpatrick, University of Colorado, Boulder, USA.
+Organisers: Hinke Osinga (University of Auckland), h.m.osinga@auckland.ac.nz, NZ; Warwick Tucker, Monash University, AUS; Zachary Kilpatrick, University of Colorado, Boulder, USA.

 Brief Description: The theme is the development and application of computational methods for nonlinear phenomena that are beyond the reach of dynamics simulations: investigating invariant manifolds, discontinuity-induced bifurcations, or trajectories that are extremely sensitive to initial conditions.